 - Most bosses in the Kingdom Hearts series focus entirely on you instead of your party members, and the ones that don't still heavily favor attacking you over them, to the point where you have to ignore them completely for a while to get them to attack your allies for a few seconds.
 Doesn't help when if you get KO'd, no matter who is still up, YOU LOSE BY DEFAULT!

-- By default, the enemies (both bosses and standard enemies) in the Kingdom Hearts games were programmed to always go after the player, but if your allies manage to make them flinch, the enemies will get sidetracked and draw their attention to them, instead.
-This happens all the time with standard enemies, but not so much with bosses, as the attacks of allies rarely cause them to flinch.
-Anyway, if an ally is able to make an enemy flinch, a single attempt at attacking your ally will be made.
+- By default, the enemies (both bosses and standard enemies) in the Kingdom Hearts games are programmed to always go after the player, but if your allies manage to make them flinch, the enemies will get sidetracked and draw their attention to them, instead.
+(This happens all the time with standard enemies, but not so much with bosses, as the attacks of allies rarely cause them to flinch.)
+If an ally is able to make an enemy flinch, a single attempt at attacking your ally will be made.
 Whether it fails or succeeds, the enemy will draw its attention back to you.

-- Electronic Board games often do this when they're not slanting dice rolls.
-They'll often slant the dice rolls for the human player(s) but never versus themselves.
-This is especially true for Monopoly games, which often have CPU-players somehow get the best rolls so they manage to dodge all your squares or even go to jail if it means avoiding that line of hotels.
+- Electronic board games often do this when they're not slanting dice rolls.
+Often, the RNG used for the player's dice rolls is skewed towards the lower numbers while the CPU's dice rolls have no such limitations.
+This is especially true for Monopoly games, which often have CPU players somehow getting the best rolls so they manage to dodge all your squares, or even go to jail if it means avoiding that line of hotels.
 If you're playing versus three CPUs, they'll basically try very hard to make you lose, but not each other.

-- It wouldn't be much of a stretch to state that every turn-based RPG does this, as they force groups of enemies into the same encounter against the player, even if they would not have a reason to even consider it.
-Such examples as pairings of predator and prey, elementals of opposed elements, or even soldiers of opposed armies.
+- It wouldn't be much of a stretch to state that every turn-based RPG does this, as they force groups of enemies into the same encounter against the player even if they wouldn't have a reason to even consider it.
+Examples include pairings of predator and prey, elementals of opposed elements, or even soldiers of opposed armies.